New England Patriots vs. Cleveland Browns NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Against the spread, New England is 5-4-0 this year.

-- So far this season, the Patriots have been installed as favorites by a 1.5-point margin or more six times and are 3-3 ATS in those matchups.
+- The Patriots have an against the spread record of 3-3 in their six games when favored by 2.5 points or more so far this season.

-- New England's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).
+- New England's games this year have gone over the point total four times in nine opportunities (44.4%).

-- New England is 4-2 against the spread and 5-1 overall in games when it scores more than 21.8 points.
+- New England is 4-2 against the spread and 5-1 overall in games when it records more than 21.8 points.

-- In games that New England churns out more than 309.7 yards, the team is 2-3 against the spread and 3-2 overall.
+- New England is 2-3 against the spread and 3-2 overall when the team amasses more than 309.7 yards.

-- This year, the Patriots have turned the ball over 14 times, six more than the Browns' takeaways (8).
+- The Patriots have turned the ball over six more times (14 total) than the Browns have forced a turnover (8) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Browns.